sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

 [ACCORDION-BEGIN [Step 6: ](Looping through Excel Sheet and searching for the Order)]

-Now you will loop through each **Order** from the excel sheet, retrieve the order details for order number submitted in the **Order Processing Form**. **For Each** control allows you to go through a list of members provided as input to your automation, and execute an action for each member in that list.
+Now you will loop through each **Order** from the Excel sheet, retrieve the order details for order number submitted in the **Order Processing Form**. **For Each** control allows you to go through a list of members provided as input to your automation, and execute an action for each member in that list.

 This control has the following loop parameters: